TomWyso/Software_Project/README.md

 All the programm concerning the relative clause in the simplification process

 #### pass2act_modify.py
-The function to pass from passive voice to active
+The function to pass from passive voice to active (modify version of the code done by https://github.com/DanManN/pass2act)

 #### lexical_simplification.ipynb
 This file is the lexical simplification (the same as used in the project.py file)